Da Vinci Systems: da Vinci 2K (1998)

 The da Vinci 2K, which began production in 1998, was an enhanced version of previous color correction systems.
 With an improved color processing quality and performance, it could support high-definition, standard-definition, and 2K formats.
 It operated with a 4:2:2, 4:4:4, or 8:4:4 input.
 The system was initially controlled by SGI O2 before being upgraded to Linux.
 Many 2Ks were interfaced within the Spirit DataCine or other high-end telecines. da Vinci 2K also included features such as PowerTiers, Defocus (using defocus aberration); and Colorist Toolbox.
 In 2001, PowerGrades, color presets, and the Gallery, an integrated reference store, were available as additions.
 2Ks were among the systems used in the development of digital intermediate.
 In addition to telecine control, 2Ks were often used for tape-to-tape, virtual telecine, and digital disk recording applications.
 It also allowed for real-time filesharing.
 Seabiscuit and Star Wars: Episode I – The Phantom Menace were both graded on the 2K.
 In 2001, the 2K won the Philo T. Farnsworth Award at the Primetime Engineering Emmy Awards.

 The 2K Plus was introduced in 2002.
 Upgrades included four PowerVectors, Defocus Plus, Colorist Plus, and redesigned primaries, secondaries, and keys.
 The TLC Assistant allowed for single and dual user modes for editor access.
 Following JDS Uniphase's 2005 acquisition of Acterna's assets, including da Vinci systems, the 2K Plus continued to evolve and the Emerald, Sapphire, and Ruby upgrade packages were released In 2006, ColorTrace was offered for 2K Plus to track color grades when the edit decision list (EDL) is revised.
 The 2K Plus was used to grade Scrubs, The War at Home, and 24.

 Nucleas (2003)

 Nucleas was launched in 2003, providing server-to-server software interface to existing 2k Plus systems to work from data disks and storage networks.
-HIPPI and HDSL interfaces and data waveforms were also available.
+HIPPI and HSDL (High Speed Data Link, which transferred 2K and higher resolution images over HD-SDI links) interfaces and data waveforms were also available.
 In 2004, the Nucleas Conform was released, which built a data timeline from an EDL, rendered dissolves, and allowed switching between source and record order.
 The Nucleas DI Suite was used to grade Thunderstruck.